huangbinjie/react-scroll/README.md

 ## Example

-it's simple to use as follow:
+It's simple to use as follow:

 ```ts
 import { InfiniteScroller } from "react-iscroller"